KarelZe/thesis/references/obsidian/chapters/🪛feature engineering.md

 [^1]: See e. g., https://numpy.org/doc/stable/reference/generated/numpy.log1p.html
 [^2]: See chapter on ordered boosting, tabtransformer, or the fttransformer.
 [^3]: Notice the similarities to the positional encoding used in [[@vaswaniAttentionAllYou2017]].

+**imputation:**
+**Scaling:**
+- TODO: Why do we perform feature scaling at all?
+- TODO: Try out robust scaler, as data contains outliers.
+Robust scaler uses the median which is robust to outliers and iqr for scaling.
+- TODO: Try out different IQR thresholds and report impact.
+Similarily done here: https://machinelearningmastery.com/robust-scaler-transforms-for-machine-learning/
+- We scale / normalize features to a $\left[-1,1\right]$  scale using statistics estimated on the training set to avoid data leakage.
+This is also recommended in [[@huyenDesigningMachineLearning]].
+Interestingly, she also writes that empirically the interval $\left[-1,1\right]$ works better than $\left[0,1\right]$.
+Also read about this on stackoverflow for neural networks, which has to do with gradient calculation.
+- Scale to an arbitrary range $\left[a,b\right]$ using the formula from [[@huyenDesigningMachineLearning]]:
+$$
+x^{\prime}=a+\frac{(x-\min (x))(b-a)}{\max (x)-\min (x)}
+$$
+- Feature scaling theoretically shouldn't be relevant for gradient boosting due to the way gbms select split points / not based on distributions.
+Also in my tests it didn't make much of a difference for gbms but for transformers. (see https://github.com/KarelZe/thesis/blob/main/notebooks/3.0b-mb-comparsion-transformations.ipynb)
+- [[@ronenMachineLearningTrade2022]] performed no feature scaling.
+- [[@borisovDeepNeuralNetworks2022]] standardize numerical features and apply ordinal encoding to categorical features, but pass to the model which ones are categorical features.
+- [[@gorishniyRevisitingDeepLearning2021]] (p.
+6) use quantile transformation, which is similar to the robust scaler, see https://scikit-learn.org/stable/auto_examples/preprocessing/plot_all_scaling.html#sphx-glr-auto-examples-preprocessing-plot-all-scaling-pyf) Note that [[@grinsztajnWhyTreebasedModels2022]] only applied quantile transformations to all features, thus not utilize special implementations for categorical variables.
+- Best do a large-scale comparsion as already done for some transformations in  https://github.com/KarelZe/thesis/blob/main/notebooks/3.0b-mb-comparsion-transformations.ipynb.
+My feeling is that differences are neglectable.
+- Different imputation appraoches are listed in [[@perez-lebelBenchmarkingMissingvaluesApproaches2022]].
+Basic observation use approaches that can inherently handle missing values.
+This is a good tradeoff between performance and prediction quality.
+- simple overview for imputation https://towardsdatascience.com/6-different-ways-to-compensate-for-missing-values-data-imputation-with-examples-6022d9ca0779